Kate Miller-Heidke: 2008–2010: Curiouser and mainstream success

 Her following single, "The Last Day on Earth" (July 2008), reached No. 3 in Australia, her first top 10 hit.
 It had been used in promos for TV soap opera, Neighbours.
 Due to that single's popularity, Curiouser re-entered the top 50 in August 2008; it also reached No. 1 on iTunes for three weeks.
 The track later peaked at No. 1 on the ARIA Australian Artist Singles Chart.
 "The Last Day on Earth" and Curiouser were both certified platinum by ARIA for shipment of 70000 units.
 Curiouser gained critical praise in the United States: Sasha Frere-Jones from The New Yorker, wrote "I got lucky last week and found a gem in the pile; Curiouser.
 If your favourite American pop star is coming across slightly washed out, you will want to hear Miller-Heidke.
 Curiouser is a big clutch of pantone swatches."

-At the ARIA Music Awards of 2009 in November, the singer performed and was also nominated four more times, Single of the Year for "The Last Day on Earth", Best Video for "The last Day on Earth" (directed by Mark Alston) and Best Female Artist and Best Pop Release for Curiouser.
-Miller-Heidke toured throughout the US, United Kingdom and continental Europe as support act for Ben Folds.
+At the ARIA Music Awards of 2009 in November, the Miller-Heidke performed and was also nominated four more times, Single of the Year for "The Last Day on Earth", Best Video for "The last Day on Earth" (directed by Mark Alston) and Best Female Artist and Best Pop Release for Curiouser.
+She toured throughout the US, United Kingdom and continental Europe as support act for Ben Folds.
 Folds explained, "she's one of those people that actually does deserve to be called a unique talent."
 She released her first music DVD, Live in San Francisco (October 2010).
 "The Last Day on Earth" received another nomination, for Most Popular Australian Single, in the newly installed public-voted categories at the ARIA Music Awards of 2010.
-Through 2010 to 2011, the artist played at international festivals, Coachella, Lilith Fair, Rifflandia, Byron Bay Bluesfest, Southbound and Peats Ridge Festival.
-She also featured on UK singer, Passenger's album Flight of the Crow (2010).
+Through 2010 to 2011, Miller-Heidke played at international festivals, Coachella, Lilith Fair, Rifflandia, Byron Bay Bluesfest, Southbound and Peats Ridge Festival.
+She also featured on UK singer Passenger's album Flight of the Crow (2010).